borisdj/FixedWidthParserWriter/README.md

 When need more then 1 file structure/format we can put multiple Attributes per Property with different *StructureTypeId*.<br>
 Next example shows 2 structures, second has one less Property and different PadNumeric: '0' instead of ' '(space).<br>
 To change `DefaultConfig` per StructureType, model should implement `IFixedWidth` interface with `SetDefaultConfig()` func.

+For single line call an extension method can be made to pack string into list and forward the call.
 ```C#
 public enum ConfigType { Alpha, Beta }